 First, take the RV-train (Regionale Veloce) from Firenze Santa Maria Novella station in direction of Livorno Centrale.
 These depart several times a day, and I recommend you to check the timetables beforehand as they are subject to change.

 Upon arrival in Pisa, either walk to the leaning tower of Pisa or hop on the Lam Rossa and go 9 stops before you hop off at “Pisa P.Za Manin”.
+There are also tours from Florence to Pisa with transport and tickets included, and it even offers some wine tasting.

 From Rome to the leaning tower of Pisa